leebehrens/linux-notes/docs/_notes/debian11.md

     This installs any Intel CPU microcode updates not already installed as part of a BIOS/UEFI patch.

+    {{site.callout_note}} This might not be necessary if fwupd is installed and used.
+Refer to Lenovo firmware update release notes.

 17. ```shell
     $ sudo apt install firmware-misc-nonfree
     ```